robmuh/robmuh.github.com/_posts/2014-08-17-scratch-misses-itch.markdown

 ---
 layout: post
 title: Scratch Misses the Itch
-subtitle: Why Educational-Only Approaches Might Be a Waste of Time
 ---

 MIT and others are shifting to use Python to introduce programming.
 Why